mattrussi/gitlab-com-runbooks/docs/pipeline-validation-service/README.md

 ## Rules

-For the initial version of the service a static set of rules are defined in the rules.yml file https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/blob/master/rules/rules.yaml.
+For the initial version of the service a static set of rules are defined in the [rules.yml](https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/blob/master/rules/rules.yaml).
 These rules can be on a granular level to active or passive mode.

 **NOTE: NOT CURRENTLY IMPLEMENTED** The next iteration (implemented in https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/merge_requests/31) will support granular control over the state of each rule.
 The rules are stored in a separate repository, which will be checked on a regular basis for new rules.
 When new or changed rules are found, they are loaded into the service and the configuration is updated.

 ## Control

-TODO: The feature flag and how to disable the use of the service in a hurry
+### Emergency Disabling

+In the event that this service is causing too many false positives (or some other large problem) and it needs to be disabled quickly, there are two methods:
+1. Feature Flag: Disable the `ci_external_validation_service` flag; using chatops in #production in Slack:
+  * `/chatops run feature set ci_external_validation_service false`.
+  * However, the feature flag may be removed in future, so if this returns an error about the flag not existing, use the next method instead
+1. Remove the configured URL: Using an admin-level Private Access Token in $TOKEN:
+  * ```curl --request PUT --header "PRIVATE-TOKEN: $TOKEN" "http://gitlab.com/api/v4/application/settings?external_pipeline_validation_service_url="```
+  * A UI may be provided in future.

+### Readonly vs Active

 TODO: Who is responsible for read-only vs active mode in the service (T&S) and how to get that changed if necessary

-TODO: The env vars for the URL, Token, and Timeout, Git rules repository name, branch, private and deploy tokens; @cmiskell to add this when details are finalized.
+### GitLab Configuration

+This feature is configured in GitLab using either environment variables or application settings, with the latter taking precedence.
+In practice, we use application settings because they live in the database and are modifiable live with API calls (and perhaps a Web UI in future), without having to do full deployments/restarts across the fleet.

+The settings are:
+* external_pipeline_validation_service_url
+* external_pipeline_validation_service_token
+* external_pipeline_validation_service_timeout

+The presence of a configured URL is (in addition to the feature flag which may be removed) sufficient for GitLab to start making the checks; therefore when (re-)enabling, ensure you have set the token (and probably timeout) first before setting the URL.

+To set these options, obtain an admin-level Personal Access Token and run something like ```curl --request PUT --header "PRIVATE-TOKEN: $TOKEN" "http://gitlab.com/api/v4/application/settings?external_pipeline_validation_service_url=$VALUE"``` (the setting name varies in the obvious manner).

+The token is optional; if provided it is passed to the external service in a header (`X-Gitlab-Token`), the alternative being a query parameter embedded in the URL.
+We use the token/header functionality for the GitLab implementation of PVS so that it is unlikely to logged in any normal scenarios.

+The values for the URL and Token are saved in 1Password, in the Engineering Vault in an item called `Pipeline Authorization Configuration`